JaseGoo/LinkedStack/README.md

 # LinkedStack
 using LinkedList to create Stack

-using LinkedList to create Stack is just like add a new node at the front of the LinkedList
+using LinkedList to create Stack is /b/just like add a new node at the front of the LinkedList/b/
 :smirk: